 Dr. Rachel Dzombak is an Innovation Fellow at the Blum Center for Developing Economies and a Post-Doctoral Fellow at the Haas School of Business.
 She researches methods for interdisciplinary collaboration in higher education and teaches classes and workshops on how to use design and systems thinking to address critical societal issues.
 Rachel holds a PhD in Civil and Environmental Engineering from the University of California, Berkeley.
 Her dissertation work in conjunction with the Laboratory for Manufacturing and Sustainability focused on the roles of product design, remanufacturing, and reverse logistics in enabling sustainable supply chain decisions.
 Rachel also holds a BS from Penn State University in Bioengineering.
 While at Penn State, Rachel co-founded a company in Nyeri, Kenya that introduced preventative health services in rural communities.
 She also led the editing team for a book titled, ‘Solving Problems that Matter (and Getting Paid for It!)’ that helps students navigate impact-driven career paths.

 Chloe serves as the Innovation Program Coordinator where she supports The Blum Center’s innovation support ecosystem through designing and implementing both new and existing student and faculty facing programs.
+She also serves as an advisor for the Global Poverty & Practice Minor.
 Chloe graduated from UC Berkeley in 2016 with a degree in Peace & Conflict Studies and minor in Global Poverty and Practice.
-Her previous involvement as The Blum Center includes peer advising for the Global Poverty and Practice minor, serving as the Director for the Anti-Trafficking Idealab, and working as a Program Assistant under the Director of Student Programs and the Director of Innovation.
+During her undergrad, she focused on anti-trafficking advocacy and served as the Minh Dang Fellow for Human Rights at the UC Public Service Center.

 Each semester, the Blum Center is fortunate to work with many talented students at UC Berkeley.
 Since the Center began in 2006, we’ve supported over 250 graduate students and 90 undergraduate students — who’ve worked with us as researchers, instructors, designers, writers, peer advisors and office assistants.
 We are grateful to all the students who have chosen to work with us in Blum Hall.